tocttou/FBTools/README.md

   * selenium (pip install selenium)
   * pyfiglet (pip install pyfiglet)

-##Issues

-Currently it is unable to display languages with Unicode characters (like Hindi) on the command prompt.
-Output on IDLE is fine though.
+##Issue

+Posts not in English are skipped in the news feed due to decoding issues when writing the feed in command prompt (windows).
+Output on Python3 IDLE works fine though.

 ##Screenshots